4onenm/AwSW-Bangok/README.md

 <details>
 <summary>Released scene access guides</summary>

++ Adine1: When the player brings up Truth or Dare, think lascivious thoughts.
 + Adine4: Go along with with what she wants in the shower.
 + Anna2: During Anna1, bet for sex instead of a date OR during Anna2, do extremely well.
 (After betting for sex in Anna1, the original Anna2 date is still available if you say you're hungry.)
 + Anna4: Do Anna’s fourth date normally, picking the romance option, and a menu will appear with the choice to watch or skip the scene.
 (Doing the Anna2 scene beforehand will alter some dialogue/scene options.)